DharmaHS/retire_in_x_year/README.md

 This is also my own way of expressing retaliation towards our currently broken capitalism system of life.

 ## What this shows
-A baseline understanding of a basic GUI program.

-# The program in action
+Python OOP
+Python GUI software program
+Tax calculation

+# Running the program: